 First Assistant Secretary

 BARTON ACT 0221

-If you are dissatisfied with the response you receive from DFAT, you can contact the Commonwealth Ombudsman's Office in Australia.
+If you aren’t satisfied with our response, you can contact the Commonwealth Ombudsman’s Office in Australia.

 Quick reference guide